fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Al-Shāfi'ī is credited with creating the essentials of the science of fiqh (the system of Islamic jurisprudence).
 He designated the four principles/sources/components of fiqh, which in order of importance are:

-1. The Qur’an.
+1. `The Quran`.
-2. Hadith. i.e collections of the words, actions, and silent approval of Muhammad.
+2. `Hadith`. i.e collections of the words, actions, and silent approval of Muhammad.
 (Together with the Qur'an these make up "revealed sources".).
-3. Ijma. i.e. the consensus of the (pure traditional) Muslim community.  consensus or agreement of the Islamic community on a point of Islamic law.
+3. `Ijma`. i.e. the consensus of the (pure traditional) Muslim community.
+Consensus or agreement of the Islamic community on a point of Islamic law.
-4. Qiyas. i.e. the method of analogy.
+4. `Qiyas`. i.e. the method of analogy.
 Qiyas (Arabic: قياس)  is the process of deductive analogy in which the teachings of the hadith are compared and contrasted with those of the Quran, in order to apply a known injunction (nass) to a new circumstance and create a new injunction.

 With this systematisation of shari'a, he provided a legacy of unity for all Muslims and forestalled the development of independent, regionally based legal systems.
 The four Sunni legal schools or madhhabs keep their traditions within the framework that Shafi'i established.
 One of the schools – Shafi'i fiqh – is named for Al-Shāfi‘ī.
 It is followed in many different places in the Islamic world: Indonesia, Malaysia, Egypt, Ethiopia, Somalia, Yemen , west of Iran,as well as Sri Lanka and southern parts of India, especially in the Malabar coast of North Kerala and Canara region of Karnataka.

-Al-Shāfi‘ī emphasised the final authority of a hadith of Muhammad so that even the Qur'an was "to be interpreted in the light of traditions (i.e. hadith), and not vice versa."
+Al-Shāfi‘ī emphasised the final authority of a hadith of Muhammad ﷺ   so that even the Qur'an was "to be interpreted in the light of traditions (i.e. hadith), and not vice versa."
 While traditionally the Quran is considered above the Sunna in authority, Al-Shafi'i "forcefully argued" that the sunna stands "on equal footing with the Quran", (according to scholar Daniel Brown) for – as Al-Shafi'i put it – "the command of the Prophet is the command of Almighty Allah ."

 Al-Shāfi‘ī "insists time after time that nothing can override the authority of the Prophet, even if it be attested only by an isolate tradition, and that every well-authenticated tradition going back to the Prophet has precedence over the opinions of his Companions, their Successors, and later authorities."

-The focus by the Muslim community on ahadith of Muhammad and disinterest in ahadith of Muhammad's companions (whose ahadith were commonly used before Al-Shāfi‘ī since most of whom survived him and spread his teachings after his death) is thought (by scholar Joseph Schacht) to reflect the success of Al-Shāfi‘ī's doctrine.
+The focus by the Muslim community on ahadith of Muhammad ﷺ   and disinterest in ahadith of Muhammad's companions (whose ahadith were commonly used before Al-Shāfi‘ī since most of whom survived him and spread his teachings after his death) is thought (by scholar Joseph Schacht) to reflect the success of Al-Shāfi‘ī's doctrine.

 Al-Shāfi‘ī influence was such that he changed the use of the term Sunnah, "until it invariably meant only the Sunnah of the Prophet" (according to John Burton this was his "principle achievement").
-While earlier, sunnah had been used to refer to tribal manners and customs, (and while Al-Shāfi‘ī distinguished between the non-authoritative "sunnah of the Muslims" that was followed in practice, and the "sunnah of the Prophet" that Muslims should follow), sunnah came to mean the Sunnah of Muhammad.
+While earlier, sunnah had been used to refer to tribal manners and customs, (and while Al-Shāfi‘ī distinguished between the non-authoritative "sunnah of the Muslims" that was followed in practice, and the "sunnah of the Prophet" that Muslims should follow), sunnah came to mean the Sunnah of prophet Muhammad ﷺ  .

 In the Islamic sciences, Burton credits him with "the imposition of a formal theoretical distinction" between `the Sunnah of the Prophet` and the Quran, "especially where the two fundamental sources appeared to clash".

 #### Kalam

+Kalam ("Islamic scholastic theology" or "speculative theology") is the philosophical study of Islamic doctrine ('aqa'id).

-Al-Shafi'i was part of those early traditionalist theologians who strongly opposed Kalam and criticised the speculative theologians for abandoning the Qur'an and Sunnah through their adoption of Kalam.
+Al-Shafi'i was part of those early traditionalist theologians who strongly opposed Kalam and criticised the speculative theologians for abandoning the Quran and Sunnah through their adoption of Kalam.

 #### Books